simon-shakya/aws/README.md

 ## AWS Services Covered

-This repository will guide you through some of the core AWS services, including but not limited to:
+This repository will guide you through some of the core AWS services that I have built, including but not limited to:

 - **EC2** (Elastic Compute Cloud): Virtual servers in the cloud.
 - **S3** (Simple Storage Service): Scalable object storage.